Axial Flow Pumps (76 suppliers)

 Wastewater pumps are used in the collection of sewage, effluent, drainage and seepage water.

-Water pumps are designed to move water that does not contain suspended solids or particulates.
+Water pumps move water that does not contain suspended solids or particulates.
 Applications include water supply, irrigation, land and mine drainage, sea water desalination, and condensate transport.

 Well pumps are most commonly used to bring water from wells and springs to the surface.